 One of those mind-boggling WordPress facts is that there are millions of people who are using WordPress every day, and in fact, this very minute.

 9. The most customizable CMS platform right now

-The major reason why nobody could ever compete with WordPress in terms of content management was the sheer number of plugins that WordPress had in its marketplace.
-If we strictly talk about the number of plugins in the marketplace, WordPress statistics and facts find out that there are at least 55,000 plugins available right now that you can download and use in an instant.
+The major reason why nobody can compete with WordPress is the sheer number of plugins in its marketplace.
+If we strictly talk about the number of plugins, WordPress statistics and facts find out that there are at least 55,000 plugins.
+They are available right now to download and use in an instant.

 10. The WordPress community that keeps giving

-The community of WordPress is no slouch either.
-We find in our WordPress statistics and facts that there already have been over 1055 WordCamps that have taken place all over the world.
+The WordPress community is no slouch either.
+WordPress statistics and facts show that there have already been over 1055 WordCamps all over the world.
 To add to that, they have spanned 75 cities in 65 countries on 6 continents.
 Matt Mullenweg organized the first WordCamp ever back in 2006 before things went crazy.

 WordPress is not a platform without its vulnerabilities.
 According to the WordPress statistics and facts, we find out there are over 18,000 vulnerabilities currently existing, with some related to the CMS itself while others are related to plugins or themes.

 12. WordPress themes, an amazing feature